saluk/parchisel/readme.md

 ongoing - when loading a project, validate outputs have correct data and template values ongoing - ensure project data is saved when necessary

-TODO - rearrange OutputView which has some global handles and some output view specific ones into a GlobalViewer containing uis, where output view is one ui
 TODO - python editor for data files
 TODO - bug: if you change data so there are less cards than an output has configured, it gives an index error rather than fixing itself
 TODO - component workflow: build components, auto configure outputs for digital/pnp